puppetlabs/bolt/docs/_lab/11-apply-manifest-code/index.md

 ```
 Starting: plan profiles::nginx_install
-Starting: install puppet and gather facts on 127.0.0.1, localhost, 0.0.0.0:20022
+Starting: install puppet and gather facts on 127.0.0.1:20023, localhost:20024, 0.0.0.0:20022
-Finished: install puppet and gather facts with 0 failures in 3.84 sec
+Finished: install puppet and gather facts with 0 failures in 28.45 sec
-Starting: apply catalog on 127.0.0.1, localhost
+Starting: apply catalog on 127.0.0.1:20023, localhost:20024
-Finished: apply catalog with 0 failures in 6.72 sec
+Finished: apply catalog with 0 failures in 32.17 sec
 Starting: apply catalog on 0.0.0.0:20022
 0.0.0.0:20022: Scope(Haproxy::Config[haproxy]): haproxy: The $merge_options parameter will default to true in the next major release.
 Please review the documentation regarding the implications.
-Finished: apply catalog with 0 failures in 10.85 sec
+Finished: apply catalog with 0 failures in 10.01 sec
-Finished: plan profiles::nginx_install in 21.42 sec
+Finished: plan profiles::nginx_install in 1 min, 11 sec
-Plan completed successfully with no result
 ```

 In order to verify the deployment is operating as expected use the following `curl` commands to see the load balancer delegating to the different web servers.